davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.ws/index.md

   After the code runs, `str` would contain:
   ![](figures/str2.png)

 - Important!
-You need to be sure that `str` was declared with enough storage to hold the newly assigned string _plus_ the terminating null character!
+You need to be sure that `str` was declared with enough storage to hold the newly assigned string _plus_ the terminating NULL character!
+If `str` didn't have the capacity, then you didn't plan far enough ahead!
+For now, Strings in C are usually declared as `char` arrays having "too much capacity," but that'll change once we talk about memory allocation (malloc).

-- As you can imagine, manipulating strings in C can be a pain because you need to handle everything at the array level.
+- As you can imagine, manipulating strings in C can be a pain because you need to do everything at the array level.
 Forgetting something as simple as terminating the string could have dire consequences.
 Fortunately, C provides a standard string library `string.h` to help us out.
 Here are a few useful functions:

   - You should check out [string.h](http://www.cplusplus.com/reference/cstring/) library for the full list of functions.
+  - `strlen(str)`: returns the length of `str`.
-  - `char *strcpy(char *dest, const char *src)`: copies src to dest, and null-terminates.
+  - `strncpy(dest, src, num)`: copies the first `num` characters of `src` to `dest`, and null-terminates.
-  - `char *strcat(char *dest, const char *src)`: concatenates src to dest, and null terminates.
+  - `strncat(dest, src, num)`: concatenates the first `num` characters of `src` to `dest`, and null terminates.
-  - `size_t strlen(const char *str)`: returns the length of string str. size_t is an unsigned int.
-  - `int strcmp(const char *str1, const char *str2)`: compares the given strings and returns 0 if equal, a positive int if `str1` is lexicographically greater than `str2`, and a negative integer otherwise.
+  - `strcmp(str1, str2)`: Just like `compareTo(String)` in Java.
+This function compares the given strings and returns `0` if equal, a positive int if `str1` is greater than `str2`, and a negative integer otherwise.
+  - `sprintf(dest, format, ...)`: This is the most versatile way of building a string.
+It's got a similar syntax to `printf()`, except instead of printing the string out, the string is placed in `dest`.

-- Instead of writing our own, we could therefore use `strcpy()` to assign strings.
+- Instead of writing our own, we could therefore use `strncpy()` to copy strings.

   ```c
   #include <stdio.h>